nicthib/pyanthem/README.rst

 *Note: Currently, pyanthem is tested to work on Python 3.7.
 Please use this version to minimize headaches.*

-Example datasets and Scripts
+Example Datasets and Scripts
 ----------------------------

-If you want to get familiar with the datasets that pyanthem uses and try some applications of pyanthem, check them out here_.
+Next, download some example datasets to get started here_.

 .. _here: https://github.com/nicthib/pyanthem/tree/master/datasets

-Using pyanthem in a Jupyter Notebook
+Optional: Using pyanthem in a Jupyter Notebook
 -----------------------------------------------

 To access the pyanthem environment in a Jupyter notebook, first install ipykernel in your environment::